The Big Deal About Freeze Dried Food

 Dehydrating or drying food is not all that difficult.
 All you need to do is set the food out in a hot, arid area, and, given enough time, the liquid water inside will evaporate.
 If you do the job right, this will eliminate about 90 to 95% of the water.
 Not bad.

 But the problem with this method is the heat.
-Heat will change the shape, texture, taste, small and appearance of food.
+Heat will change the shape, texture, taste, smell and appearance of food.
 Now when you are cooking something for dinner tonight, that is not necessarily a bad thing.
 But to eat 10 or 20 years from now?
 Probably not.

 How is freeze drying different?